Mount Holyoke College

 NEXUS PROGRAM

-The Nexus program offers concentrations in 8 pre-professional areas called tracks.
+The Nexus program currently offers concentrations in 8 pre-professional areas called tracks.
 A Nexus is designed like a minor with 18 credits of coursework.
-To fulfill your Nexus you will take 12 credits above the 100-level and must include at least one 300-level course.
-You will also take College 211 for 2 credits to reflect on your co-curricular experience and gain the skill of sharing your ideas with others during the annual Learning from Application (LEAP) Symposium, where you’ll present your Nexus experience and expand your network of like-minded innovators.
+To fulfill a Nexus, students take 12 credits above the 100-level and must include at least one 300-level course.
+Students also take College 211 for 2 credits to reflect on their co-curricular experience and gain the skill of sharing their ideas with others during the annual Learning from Application (LEAP) Symposium, where they present their Nexus experience and expand their network of like-minded innovators.

 SPECIAL STUDY OPTIONS